chmj/app_yolodetect/README.md

 ## Features

+- **Dual Versions**: Run the app locally in a desktop window or as an interactive web application in your browser.
 - **Real-Time Performance**: Optimized pipeline runs smoothly on a standard webcam.
 - **Robust Detection**: Uses YOLOv8 to reliably find the hand's location.
-- **High-Fidelity Landmarks**: Leverages Google's MediaPipe for precise keypoint detection.
 - **Extensible**: Easily train the Keras model to recognize your own custom gestures.
-- **Well-Documented Code**: The script is cleaned and commented for easy understanding and modification.
+- **Well-Documented Code**: Scripts are cleaned and commented for easy understanding and modification.

 ---